Ian MacGregor: Post-war life

 Management is a calling and people ought to be dedicated to it.
 British managers have far too much security.
 A poor manager should be dumped.
 What's at stake is the happiness of society, not the comfort of managers.

 He went on to become a director of Lazard and chairman of the International Chamber of Commerce.

 Return to the UK

 During his chairmanship at American Metal Climax, in 1971–72 MacGregor helped lead a high-level US–EEC Businessmen's Conference at Versailles.
 MacGregor served on the Steering Committee, and delivered a speech which reassured Europeans on American commitment for trade expansion.
-This was during heightened concerns following the Nixon Administration's decoupling of the dollar's linkage with gold and the threat of Labor-backed legislation (the Burke-Hartke Bill) with protectionist quotas and investment curbs.
+This was during heightened concerns following the Nixon Administration's decoupling of the dollar's linkage with gold and the threat of union-backed legislation (the Burke-Hartke Bill) with protectionist quotas and investment curbs.

 British Leyland

 He was brought back to British industry by Labour Party prime minister James Callaghan in 1977 as a non-executive director of the ailing nationalised car manufacturer British Leyland.
 The intention was that he would act as deputy to chairman Sir Michael Edwardes but MacGregor was not content to operate in a purely strategic role and always maintained that it was he, and not Edwardes, who had taken the pivotal step of dismissing trade unionist Derek Robinson.
 Other accounts differ.